ChurchTrac Logo

 Youth Camp Transportation Expense in ChurchTrac's church accounting software

-Since this is a debit transaction (money is going out), our report now shows that we received $2500 for "Camp Payments" and spent $750 in the "Camp Transportation" categories.
+Since this is a debit transaction (money is going out), our report now shows that we received $2500 for "Camp Payments" and spent $750 in the "Camp Transportation" category.
 Our reports also show us that we have $1,750 left in our Youth Fund (the balance after spending $750 for transportation).

 Pro Tips